 A fixed business loan has a set interest rate that remains unchanged over the loan’s life.
 Your loan payments will be the same each month until the loan is paid off.

-An adjustable-rate business loan starts with a set interest rate that changes based on current market rates at a predetermined date.
-After that date, your monthly payments could be more or less.
+An adjustable-rate business loan starts with a set interest rate that starts changing based on current market rates at a predetermined date.
+After that date, your monthly payments could rise or fall.

 Some lenders charge a prepayment penalty if you pay off your loan early, while others do not.
-A loan with higher interest rates but no prepayment penalties could be a better deal if you think there is a high chance you will pay the loan off early.
+A loan with higher interest rates but no prepayment penalties could be a better deal for you if you think there’s a high chance you will want to pay the loan off early.

-Find out what the fee is for making a late payment.
-How long do you have before you’re charged a late payment fee?
+Before you sign a business loan contract, it’s practical to find out what the fee is for making a late payment.
+You’ll also want to know how long you have before you’re charged a late payment fee.

 Applying for a Business Loan